Online Exhibition

 It seems obvious now, but I didn’t see the connection with the uLethbridge Indigenous Art Studio student’s work until I went to look at them in person on campus in October, 2020.
 As the university was closing and students were being sent home in March, we had put the students’ artworks in a storage room in the Art Department.
 We wanted to keep the work safe during lockdown.
 Other than two staff who took turns going to campus to check on the University’s art collection, the rest of the gallery staff worked from home for several months.
 When restrictions began to open up, I went with David Smith, Assistant Curator and Preparator, to look at and remind ourselves what student work we had as we began to think about an online version of the exhibition.
 Standing in that small storage room, I felt so sad looking at objects that lacked the vibrancy of the artists, the energy surrounding the exhibition; works that were incomplete, that didn’t have their context.
 And then it struck me, this is like visiting the historical objects in the museum storage in England.

 I keep being surprised by the ability of the historical objects to convey information.
 As a curator, I shouldn’t be, but perhaps it is a case of not being able to see the forest for the trees.
 When we first started Mootookakio’ssin, I was shocked by how many non-Indigenous people asked why the Blackfoot objects are in museums in Britain.
 This question came from people of all ages and walks of life.
 The Elders gently laughed when I told them about my surprise.
-They explained that by answering the question, I was achieving our goal t to build connections between Indigenous and non-Indigenous people and perspectives.
+They explained that by answering the question, I was achieving our goal to build connections between Indigenous and non-Indigenous people and perspectives.
 The objects themselves provide the means to explain the on-going legacies of colonialism.
 As a curator, I know the importance of art, yet have overlooked the power these objects have to dismantle colonial narratives and to rebuild relationships between people.
 Talking about the objects opens doors and creates paths to understanding.
 What better way to interrogate colonialism than to address one of its core products: the museum?
 It is like taking an engine apart to understand how it works so that we can make something better.
 There is much that we need to build new as our team puts Indigenous material on the Web in a way that reflects Blackfoot values and as we organize exhibitions and audience relationships with them.

 Here in Lethbridge, standing in the small storage space looking at the forlorn student art works that had been left behind when the quarantine began, I learned one the many important lessons I am gaining from working on Mootookaikio’ssin.
 I realized that non-Indigenous viewpoints also include a vital connection between people and art works, even if we don’t conceive of the objects as living beings.
-Stories for British Museums, the inaugural uLethbridge student exhibition connected to the project, has provided a crucial first step in building connections between the historical Blackfoot objects and current artists and audiences.
+Stories for British Museums, the inaugural ULethbridge student exhibition connected to the project, has provided a crucial first step in building connections between the historical Blackfoot objects and current artists and audiences.
 The version presented here on the uLethbridge Art Gallery’s website is not the same as the exhibition that never came to be, yet it is a valuable link in the research process and demonstrates the strength of the artwork produced by the student artists.

 Josephine Mills, Director/Curator